ProvableHQ/leo/docs/rfc/002-bounded-recursion.md

 ### Constants and Variables

 A Leo program has two kinds of inputs: constants and variables;
-both come from input files (which represent blockchain records).
+both come from input files.
 They are passed as arguments to the `main` functions: the parameters marked with `const` receive the constant inputs, while the other parameters receive the variable inputs.